danirus/buildbot-sample-conf/README.md

 ## 1. Scenario

-1. One public Django pluggable application.
+1. One Django pluggable application.
-2. One private Django project that uses the previous application.
+2. One Django project that uses the previous application.
 3. Buildbot has to run tests for both, the app and the project.
 4. Buildbot will build the app when changes hit app's repository.
 5. Buildbot will build the project when changes hit project's repository and right after building the app.
-6. Project's repository is private and hosted in an in-house server.
+6. Project's repository will be hosted in an in-house server.
-7. App's repository is public and hosted in GitHub.
+7. App's repository will be hosted in GitHub.
 8. App and project have to be build under supported versions of Python/Django.
-9. Buildbot has to produce green or red images to highlight build results.
-10. Buildbot has to show a web with build results.
+9. Build results have to be available through a web interface.

 ## 2. Solution